Last week at Automation Fair a lot of attention was given to Rockwell's new ControlLogix 5580 line.

 So, what do you think of version 28?

-If you'd like to share your thoughts, you're invited to use the “leave a reply” form at the bottom of this page.
+If you'd like to share your thoughts, you're invited to use the “post a comment or question” link below.

 As far as I'm concerned, while Sequence Manager sounds interesting, since I'm unlikely to have a 5580 and Studio 5000 upgrade donated to the Blog anytime soon, I just don't see anything new that would enhance what I'm currently doing with v24.